-If, however, you’ve stayed for more than 24 hours in a country where yellow fever is present before visiting Tanzania, then YOU WILL REQUIRE A YELLOW FEVER INOCULATION.
+If, however, you’ve stayed for more than 24 hours in a country where yellow fever is present before visiting Tanzania, then YOU DO REQUIRE A YELLOW FEVER INOCULATION.

 So what are the countries where Yellow Fever is present?

-Nowhere in Europe, Asia, Australasia currently has yellow fever.
+Nowhere in Europe, Asia, or Australasia currently has yellow fever.